 Doctor of Veterinary Medicine

 Annika is the co-founder of Rogers Veterinary Service.
 She is a native Oregonian and grew up on a ranch in Harlan, a community in the Coast Range west of Corvallis.
 Caring for her family’s cattle and managing her own flock of sheep for many years instilled in her a deep appreciation for livestock production.
 She was also an active 4-H member in Benton County for nine years.
-During that time she raised several market steers and lambs, developed a purebred Southdown flock, and trained and showed several horses, including her Appaloosa mare, Mauni, that she still owns today.
+During that time she raised several market steers and lambs, developed a purebred Southdown flock, and trained and showed several horses, including her Appaloosa mare, Mauni.
 It was while working on her family’s ranch and participating in 4-H that she first developed an interest in becoming a veterinarian.
 However, her final decision to pursue vet school was made after a trip to Mongolia in 2000 introduced her to the idea of veterinary missions.
 She then earned her bachelor’s degree in animal science from Oregon State University in 2004 and a Doctor of Veterinary Medicine in 2008, also from OSU.
 After practicing in Corvallis for about a year at a mixed-animal clinic, she joined Keelan, her husband, in working at a practice in Eugene for several months.
 In July 2010, Annika and Keelan started Rogers Veterinary Service.
 Annika enjoys the variety of a mixed-animal practice and working with any animal, but is particularly interested in sheep and goat medicine, cattle production medicine, and equine dentistry.
 Annika currently stays busy at home helping raise her and Keelan’s three daughters, Elizabeth, Lydia and Hannah, but remains actively involved in the practice by assisting with overall practice management, by seeing occasional clients and patients, researching cases, and supporting staff.
-The family lives in Philomath and has three horses, Mauni, Dakota and Star; two goats, Coconut and Blackberry; and a cat named Mouse.
+The family lives in Philomath and has two horses, a goat, a dog and a cat.
 In her spare time, she enjoys family time, playing with her horses, and continuing to work on her family’s ranch in Harlan.

 Doctor of Veterinary Medicine